 - Add butter and olive oil to a large pot, then saute the onion and celery until tender, or about 3 minutes.

 - Add the garlic to your pot and sautee for a minute, then add the flour.
 Make a roux and continue cooking for another minute.

-- Slowly add in your milk, half and half, and chicken broth.
+- Slowly add in your heavy cream, milk, and chicken broth.
 Stir for 1-2 minutes, or until soup begins to thicken.
 Add the chicken, carrots, spinach, gnocchi, and thyme.
 Cook on low for around 5 minutes, then add salt and pepper, serve and enjoy!

 - Optional: for extra heat, add some cayenne pepper before serving.